awsdocs/amazon-rds-user-guide/doc_source/postgresql-kerberos.md

 In addition, you can access credentials from your own on\-premises Microsoft Active Directory\.
 To do so, create a trusting domain relationship so that the AWS Managed Microsoft AD directory trusts your on\-premises Microsoft Active Directory\.
 In this way, your users can access your PostgreSQL instances with the same Windows single sign\-on \(SSO\) experience as when they access workloads in your on\-premises network\.

+A database can use password authentication or password authentication with either Kerberos or AWS Identity and Access Management \(IAM\) authentication\.
+For more information about IAM authentication, see [IAM database authentication for MariaDB, MySQL, and PostgreSQL](UsingWithRDS.IAMDBAuth.md)\.

 **Topics**
 + [Region and version availability](#postgresql-kerberos.RegionVersionAvailability)
 + [Overview of Kerberos authentication for PostgreSQL DB instances](#postgresql-kerberos-overview)